 The way you choose to present your course should be in alignment with the type of course you’re offering, which includes the topic the course is based on.

-Craft-based courses, for example, will benefit from instructional images and/or videos which can help people learn visually, whereas text-based information can be difficult to interpret or to fully understand.
+Craft-based courses, for example, will benefit from instructional images and/or videos that can help people learn visually, whereas text-based information can be difficult to interpret or to fully understand.
 Podcasts, although a great medium to encourage theory and debate, would be similarly ineffective when it comes to teaching students how to craft.

 Editing Your Content

-After filming, writing, putting together, and generally creating your content, you’ll need to go through and edit everything so it fits the logical sequence you planned out in the earlier stages of creating your course.
-If you stuck to your plan well whilst creating the content, you should already be in a good position and it’ll mainly require some editing of the raw footage.
+After filming, writing, putting together, and generally creating your content, you’ll need to go through and edit everything, so it fits the logical sequence you planned out in the earlier stages of creating your course.
+If you stuck to your plan well whilst creating the content, you should already be in a good position, and it’ll mainly require some editing of the raw footage.